A reflection on a Fisher Archivist’s work-from-home projects over the past year.

 Between the Pillars

 An additional outreach activity I participated in was John Shoesmith’s new Between the Pillars podcast series.
 In a special Writers and Their Archives edition, we interviewed acclaimed author Lawrence Hill about his work and his archives, which we are fortunate to have at the Fisher.
-This was a great opportunity to not only showcase and discuss Hill's archives, but also learn more about his writing process and his development as an author.
+This was a great opportunity to not only showcase and discuss material from Hill's archives, but also learn more about his writing process and his development as an author.
 The full interview can be viewed here.

-Investigation into archiving email and social media
+Investigation into preserving email and social media

 - Natalya Rattan, Archivist